-As experienced Sivananda Yoga instructors and parents, Omkari and the teaching team make yoga fun for all with dynamism, humor and play.
+As experienced Sivananda Yoga Instructors and parents, Omkari (directing from afar) and the Teaching Team make yoga fun for all with dynamism, humor and play.
 Parents, as well as children of all ages, participate in this week’s program, bringing family and yoga together with special classes and activities.
 This program is open to children ages 4-10 (children under 4 can participate with supervision of a caregiver at all scheduled events).

 Please email Omkari directly at email@example.com for any questions you may have about Family Yoga Week!

 • 4pm – Welcome Circle for parents and children together